 The position is the same with regard to the provision of off-label information.
-According to the Standards for Fair Advertising Practices, which is related to the Pharmaceutical Affairs Law, representations of effect and efficacy of medicines which are required to be approved should be within the scope of the approved effect and efficacy.
+According to the Standards for Fair Advertising

+Practices Article 3(1), representations of effect and efficacy of medicines which are required to be approved should be within the scope of the approved effect and efficacy.
 Additionally, the exemptions above are also true with respect to off-label information.